wevote/WeVoteCordova/README.md

 ![ScreenShot](docs/images/SafariSimulatorRunning.png)

-It is easy to get the Safari debugger working, and over time Apple is adding more of the features we are used to from the Chrome Devtools Debugger.
+It is easy to get the Safari debugger working, and over time Apple has added almost all of the features we are used to from the Chrome Devtools Debugger.

 1. Enable debugging in Safari, [see this article](http://geeklearning.io/apache-cordova-and-remote-debugging-on-ios/)
 1. Build your 'compiled' javascript app file `bundle.js`, on my Mac it is at `build/bundle.js`.
 This file needs to be symlinked